-Physical free-space-optical propagation model along with directional communication did not exist in NS-2 prior to our contribution.
-We present a transceiver structure (consisting of an LED and a photo-diode) that has a divergence angle which determines the field of view of the transceiver.
+We present a transceiver structure (consisting of an LED and a photo-diode) that has a divergence angle which also determines the field of view of the transceiver.
 The divergence angle of a transceiver is very fundamental to our contribution since it is the main factor that determines if two transceivers are aligned with each other.
-Moreover, we model the received power as we increase the separation between a transmitter and a receiver, which also affects bit error rate.
-Additionally, we investigate the effect of visibility on the system.
-Visibility is a particularly important ingredient since it has conventionally been the most important parameter for designing point-topoint FSO links.
-Prior to our work, a wireless (RF) link in a packet-based simulator has traditionally been implemented in an omnidirectional way; hence, there was not a way to establish directional links that can use the same frequency band simultaneously without interfering one another.
+Prior to our work, a wireless (RF) link in a packet-based simulator has traditionally been implemented in an omnidirectional way; hence, there was not a way to establish directions links that can use the same frequency band simultaneously without interfering one another.
 We implemented NS-2 enhancement modules that can:

-- Determine the existence of directional links between transceivers of different nodes and deliver packets accordingly, - · Mimic the characteristics of an FSO link in power reception, noise, bit error rate profiles.
+- Create spherical, circular and tabular FSO nodes with multiple directional interfaces on them, - Determine the existence of directional links between transceivers of different nodes and deliver packets accordingly, - Mimic the characteristics of an FSO link in power reception, noise, bit error rate profiles, - Acknowledge the existence of 3-D obstacles that can disturb directional links, - Generate mobility scenarios (based on random waypoint) for wireless nodes enabling them to avoid obstacles, - Let physical layer to gather localization information and present abstracted information to upper layers for further processing.

-In Section II, we present the well-known theoretical model for FSO propagation in a non-turbulent medium.
-We give the details of our NS-2 implementation in Section III.
-Section IV provides the results of our experiments to show the power, BER and error probability behavior from our FSO simulation modules.
-Lastly, we summarize our work in Section V.
+The rest of the paper is organized as follows: In Section 2, we present the well-known theoretical model for FSO propagation in a non-turbulent medium.
+We give the details of our NS-2 implementation in Section 3.
+Section 4 provides the results of our experiments to show the power and theoretical error probability behavior from our FSO simulation modules.
+Lastly, we summarize our work in Section 5.